devsapp/fc/docs/zh/command/eval.md

 Options

-  --concurrency-args string   [Optional] Concurrency args of power tuning that can convert to concurrency
+  --concurrency-args [string]   [Optional] Concurrency args of power tuning that can convert to concurrency list, for --eval-type concurrency or concurrencyPostman
-                              list, for --eval-type concurrency or concurrencyPostman --eval-type string          [Optional] Type of the power tuning, value: memory/concurrency/concurrencyPostman --function-name string      [C-Required] Specify the fc function name --headers string            [Optional] arget headers, only for HTTP function --memory number             [Optional] Function memory of power tuning, only for --eval-type concurrency/concurrencyPostman --memory-size string        [Optional] Function MemorySize List of power tuning, only for --eval-type memory
+  --eval-type [string]          [Optional] Type of the power tuning, value: memory/concurrency/concurrencyPostman --function-name [string]      [C-Required] Specify the fc function name --headers [string]            [Optional] Target headers, only for HTTP function --memory [number]             [Optional] Function memory of power tuning, only for --eval-type concurrency/concurrencyPostman
-  --method string             [Optional] Target method, only for HTTP function --path string               [Optional] Target path, only for HTTP function --payload string            [Optional] Represents the event(Event function)/request_body(HTTP function)
+  --memory-size [string]        [Optional] Function MemorySize List of power tuning, only for --eval-type memory --method [string]             [Optional] Target method, only for HTTP function --path [string]               [Optional] Target path, only for HTTP function --payload [string]            [Optional] Represents the event(Event function)/request_body(HTTP function) passed to the function
-                              passed to the function --payload-file string       [Optional] Represents the the event(Event function)/request_body(HTTP function)/postman-export-json-file which be readed from file to pass to the function
+  --payload-file [string]       [Optional] Represents the the event(Event function)/request_body(HTTP function)/postman-export-json-file which be readed from file to pass to the function
-  --query string              [Optional] arget query, only for HTTP function --region string             [C-Required] Specify the fc region, value: cn-hangzhou/cn-beijing/cn-
+  --query [string]              [Optional] Target query, only for HTTP function --region [string]             [C-Required] Specify the fc region, value: cn-hangzhou/cn-beijing/cn-beijing/cn-hangzhou/cn-shanghai/cn-qingdao/cn-zhangjiakou/cn-huhehaote/cn-shenzhen/cn-chengdu/cn-hongkong/ap-southeast-1/ap-southeast-2/ap-southeast-3/ap-southeast-5/ap-northeast-1/eu-central-1/eu-west-1/us-west-1/us-east-1/ap-south-1
-                              beijing/cn-hangzhou/cn-shanghai/cn-qingdao/cn-zhangjiakou/cn-huhehaote/cn-
-                              shenzhen/cn-chengdu/cn-hongkong/ap-southeast-1/ap-southeast-2/ap-southeast-
-                              3/ap-southeast-5/ap-northeast-1/eu-central-1/eu-west-1/us-west-1/us-east-
-                              1/ap-south-1
-  --rt number                 [Optional] Max response time, only for --eval-type
-                              concurrency/concurrencyPostman
-  --run-count number          [Optional] Number of Invoke Function, only for --eval-type memory --service-name string       [C-Required] Specify the fc service name
+  --rt [number]                 [Optional] Max response time, only for --eval-type concurrency/concurrencyPostman --run-count [number]          [Optional] Number of Invoke Function, only for --eval-type memory --service-name [string]       [C-Required] Specify the fc service name

 Global Options